 Workshop, classes, experiences, and support:

-Have a look at creative classes and workshops such as pottery, cooking displays, fermentation classes, woodwork, jewellery making, and much more.
+Also have a look at creative classes and workshops such as pottery, cooking displays, fermentation classes, woodwork, jewellery making, and much more.

 Pampering is another experience that is always well received and something that a lot of people never buy for themselves.
 Massages, bathhouses, saunas, or even an hour in a float tank can be great, innovative gifts.

-You could also give someone your time and spend it in a place they love, or a hand-written voucher for something they would appreciate.
+You could also give someone your time and spend it in a place they love, or a handwritten voucher for something they would appreciate.
 Think about giving the gift of support and encouragement of someone’s passion.

 For the plant-lover in your life:

 Did you know interacting with plants can make people happier, healthier, brighter, and calmer?
 This year, offer your loved ones a potted herb garden or a bright orchid that will give ongoing joy and beauty.
 And it will negate all those greenhouse gasses produced by some of the gifts you could’ve bought.
+This windowsill micro herbs grow kit from eco lifestyle retailer Flora & Fauna is a fantastic option.

 Give your time: